 |GM 500||Basic Concepts in Global Health||4|

 |GM 502||Global Epidemiology of Diseases and Risk Factors||4|

 |Students will take 8 units of electives, chosen in consultation with their advisor, from among all GM courses numbered 510 or above.
 For example, there are groups of courses relevant to women’s and family health; infectious diseases; health care in developing countries; working with diverse populations in the United States, etc.|

 Courses of Instruction

 Global Medicine (GM)

 The terms indicated are expected but are not guaranteed.
 For the courses offered during any given term, consult the Schedule of Classes.

 GM 500 Basic Concepts in Global Health (4, Fa) Exploration of global health issues facing resource-poor societies; emphasizes contributing factors including behavioral and physiological bases, economic, social, and political context.

-GM 501 Critical Issues in Global Health (4, FaSp) Evaluation of government and nongovernment organizations' new global health responses, and critical issues affecting global health including: environment, workforce conditions, obesity, nutrition, drugs, poverty.
-Prerequisite: GM 500.
+GM 501 Critical Issues in Global Health (4, FaSpSm) Evaluation of government and non-government organizations’ new global health responses, and critical issues affecting global health including: environment, workforce conditions, obesity, nutrition, drugs, poverty.

-GM 502 Global Epidemiology of Diseases and Risk Factors (4, Sp) Survey of major populations' crises and risk factors accounting for global health challenges.
+GM 502 Global Epidemiology of Diseases and Risk Factors (4, FaSpSm) Survey of major populations’ crises and risk factors accounting for global health challenges.
 Evaluation of case studies of global health interventions and effective methodologies.
-Prerequisite: GM 500.